Decoding Rajput Weddings: A Grand Celebration of Indian Heritage

 A Rajput wedding is an exhibit of grandeur.
 A Mehfil is organised separately for the men and women, and it is a celebratory evening full of music and dance performances.
 A wide spread of Rajputi cuisine is served with lip-smacking delicacies, including Daal Bati Choorma, Laal Maas, and a diverse range of vegetables, sweets, curries, pickles and chutneys.
 A Rajput bride dresses up like a queen in gold and diamond bridal adornments, including chokers, dangling earrings, huge Matha Patti, Chura and anklets.
 A groom sports a sherwani/Achkan, majestic Serpech (turban), Juttis, sword and special jewellery.
 Everything about a Rajputana wedding screams magnificence.
 After all, Rajputs are all about their “Aan, Baan aur Shaan”!

-Are you wondering what to wear for your Rajput wedding?
+Are you wondering what to wear to your Rajput wedding?
 Look at popular wedding vendors that have ravishing lehenga collections.

 Decoding Indian Weddings with WeddingWire India: